Videos show aftermath of film-set shooting, Baldwin reaction

 Associated Press

-SANTA FE, N.M.
-(AP) — The New Mexico sheriff investigating the fatal film-set shooting of a cinematographer by actor Alec Baldwin described complacency, disorganization and neglected safety measures in the making of the low-budget movie “Rust.”

-Santa Fe County Sheriff Adan Mendoza said Tuesday that he is waiting on a forensic analysis of the weapon, projectile, fingerprints and more from the FBI and state medical examiners before turning the 6-month-old case over to prosecutors to decide whether criminal charges will be filed.
+Santa Fe County Sheriff Adan Mendoza said Tuesday he’s waiting on a forensic analysis of the weapon, projectile, fingerprints and more from the FBI and state medical examiners before turning the six-month-old case over to local prosecutors to decide whether criminal charges are appropriate.

-“There is a degree of neglect.
-Whether that reaches the criminal level, that will be up to the district attorney to determine,” the sheriff told “Good Morning America.”
-On Monday, he released virtually the entire case file of the investigation after a live round of ammunition killed Halyna Hutchins and wounded director Joel Souza during rehearsal on Oct.
-21, 2021.
-Filming for the Western took place at a ranch on the outskirts of the city of Santa Fe.

-The vast trove of newly released law enforcement files includes lapel camera video of the mortally wounded Hutchins slipping in and out of consciousness as an evacuation helicopter arrives.
-Witness interrogations, email threads, text conversations, inventories of ammunition and hundreds of photographs round out the collection of evidence.

 “Halyna, deep breath.
 There you go, good girl,” says a medic, urging Hutchins to take in air through an oxygen mask.